chezyio/SC3010/README.md

 -   Different events can trigger transition from user to kernel levels
     -   System call is where user application explicity makes a request to kernel for privileged operations
-    -   Trap is when user application gets an exceptional event or error and requests the kernel to handle
+    -   Trap is when user application gets an exceptional event (e.g. division by zero) or error (e.g. access data beyond memory region) and requests the kernel to handle
     -   System call and trap belong to software interrupts
     -   Hardware interrupt is when hardware issue a signal to the CPU to indicate an event needs immediate attention
 -   Switch procedure